 The State of Washington, Quinault Indian Nation, the Confederated Tribes of the Chehalis and other stakeholders are developing an Aquatic Species Restoration Plan (ASRP) as part of a comprehensive strategy to restore the ecological health of the Chehalis River Basin.
-The goal of the ASRP is to create a comprehensive restoration plan that supports habitat function, ecosystem processes, and populations of aquatic and semi-aquatic species – while also creating flood and climate-resilient systems that support the human needs in the Basin.
+The goal of the ASRP is to create a comprehensive restoration plan that improves and protects habitats, ecosystem processes, and populations of aquatic and semi-aquatic species – while also creating flood and climate-resilient systems that support the human needs in the Basin.

-Actions that may be implemented as part of the ASRP include, but are not limited to:
+Actions that may be taken to implement the ASRP include, but are not limited to:

-- Adding wood to trap sediment and improve habitat for salmon and other species
+- Adding wood (fallen trees and their roots) to improve habitat for salmon and other species

 - Restoring bank erosion to naturally occurring rates